For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 This morning, meet your Travel Director for a journey through lush landscapes to the historic market town of Windsor.
-Enjoy free time to ramble through its streets and visit the elegant 11th-century castle.
-We continue east to the stately Georgian town of Bath, whose beautiful Pulteney Bridge and 15th-century Gothic Abbey provide a picturesque backdrop for the Roman Baths from which the city takes its name.
-See the steamy thermal pool of the 'Great Bath' before travelling to easy-going Bristol, where we'll enjoy an orientation of the city including views of the Clifton Suspension Bridge and Brunel's SS Great Britain, the world's first ocean-going luxury liner.
+Journeying west, we arrive in the stately Georgian town of Bath, whose beautiful Pulteney Bridge and 15th-century Gothic Abbey provide a picturesque backdrop for the Roman Baths from which the city takes its name.
+See the steamy thermal pool of the 'Great Bath' before travelling to easy going Bristol, where we'll enjoy an orientation of the city including views of the Clifton Suspension Bridge and Brunel's SS Great Britain, the world's first ocean-going luxury liner.

-Visit the ancient monoliths at Stonehenge, which rise up imposingly on Salisbury Plain this morning, imagining a time when pagans and druids would gather in their mysterious midst.
+This morning, visit the ancient monoliths at Stonehenge, which rise imposingly on Salisbury Plain, imagining a time when pagans and druids would gather in their mysterious midst.
 We'll visit the town of Salisbury, home to Britain's tallest spire, before returning to London.

-Say a fond farewell to your travelling companions at the end of a wonderful holiday, as you prepare to return home with treasured memories.
+Say a fond farewell to your travelling companions at the end of a wonderful vacation, as you prepare to return home with treasured memories.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-The centre of the British aeronautics industry since WWII, Bristol was also a great seafaring port and England's second city until not long ago.
+The center of the British aeronautics industry since WWII, Bristol was also a great seafaring port and England's second city until not long ago.
 There's a wealth of history to be discovered and John Cabot, Brunel, the Plimsoll Line, John and Charles Wesley, Wills Tobacco, Archibald Leach (who's he?), Banksy, and Robinson Crusoe are all names that have unique links with Bristol.
-Find out how they all fit together on a rip-roaring tour of the town with Bristol's number-one local specialist.
+Find out how they all fit together on a rip-roaring tour of the town with Bristol's number-one Local Specialist.

 Adult Price: £15

-Relax on a boat trip round the harbour of one of England’s most famous seaports.
-As your skipper commentates, you’ll see the Mayflower steps monument, where the Pilgrim Fathers set sail for America and ships sailed for Australia, New Zealand and Newfoundland and enjoy panoramic vistas of Plymouth Hoe.
-We’ll also enter the Royal Navy Dockyard, where you’ll see some of the modern vessels of the Royal Navy.
+Relax on a boat trip around the harbor of one of England’s most famous seaports.
+As the commentary unfolds, we'll see the Mayflower steps monument, where the Pilgrim Fathers set sail for America.
+We'll enjoy panoramic vistas of Plymouth Hoe before entering the Royal Navy Dockyard, where we’ll see modern vessels of the Royal Navy.